-We have audited the accompanying consolidated balance sheets of HSN, Inc. and subsidiaries as of December 31, 2011 and 2010, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2011.
+We have audited the accompanying consolidated balance sheets of HSN, Inc. and subsidiaries as of December 31, 2012 and 2011, and the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
 Our audits also included the financial statement schedule listed in the Index as Schedule II.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and the financial statement schedule based on our audits.